-Manage my profilekeyboard_arrow_downHow can I make my profile private?You can easily make your profile private by switching the privacy button in your profile.Who can see my public/private account?When your account is switched to private, only you can view your profile.
-When it’s switched to public the referee, recruiter and anyone you share your profile link to, can view your profile.What information is shown from my account?Only the information you toggle to public will be visible to anyone looking at your profile.What is the green hexagon icon on reference and work proof boxes?View the social platform (currently LinkedIn or GitHub) authenticated with this profile.What is the square green icon on the reference and work proof boxes?This is a link to the transaction, showing which accounts exchanged data and when.
+Manage my profilekeyboard_arrow_downHow can I make my profile private?You can easily make your profile private by switching the privacy button in your profile.Who can see my account?When your account is switched to private, only you can view your profile.
+When it’s switched to public the referee, recruiter and anyone you share your profile link with, can view your profile.What information is shown from my account?Only the information you set to public will be visible to anyone looking at your profile.What is the green hexagon icon on reference and work proof boxes?Click on the button to view the social platform (currently LinkedIn or GitHub) authenticated with this profile.What is the square green icon on the reference and work proof boxes?This is a link to the transaction, showing which accounts exchanged data and when.
 This information is stored on the Ethereum blockchain.
 This is a trusted, open platform which cannot be altered.
-It handles the exchange of data on Zinc to prove it's authenticity.
+It handles the exchange of data on Zinc to prove its authenticity.

-Manage my accountkeyboard_arrow_downHow can I manage my account?Click on the ZINC credits total in the bottom left of the screen to visit your account page.
-Here you can view and edit your account credentials.Where is my identity contract?If you're a decentralised user you'll find a link to your identity contract under the identity contract heading.Where is my ENS Subdomain?If you're a decentralised user you'll find a section that displays your chosen username which doubles as your ENS subdomain.
+Manage my accountkeyboard_arrow_downHow can I manage my account?Click on the ZINC token total in the bottom left of the screen to visit your account page.
+Here you can view and edit your account details.Where is my identity contract?If you're a decentralised user you'll find a link to your identity contract under the identity contract heading.Where is my ENS Subdomain?If you're a decentralised user (you signed in with MetaMask or Blockstack) you'll find a section that displays your chosen username which doubles as your ENS subdomain.
 You can manage this subdomain with the ENS manager: https://manager.ens.domains/Who can find my account?There is no discoverability functionality on the platform so only those you share your profile link with can discover your account.